r-ash/testing/slides.md

    1. Run code
    1. Check some output against what you expect
    1. Repeat
-* Testing formalises this process and provides a way to easily compare output to your expectations
+* Testing formalises this process and provides an easy way to run and re-run tests

 ---